DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

  1- Create a Gitguardian Account: Go to GitGuardian's website and sign up if i haven't already.

  2- ObTAIN AN api KEY: iN MY GItguardian dasboard, navigate to settings > API Key and create an API Key.
-I will use this key to integrate GitBuardian with my CI/CD pipeline.
+I will use this key to integrate GitGuardian with my CI/CD pipeline.

-  Step 3: INtegrate Secret scanning into the CI/CD pipeline
+  Step 3: Integrate Secret scanning into the CI/CD pipeline

   Add a stage to my CI/CD pipeline configuration file(e.g., jenkinsfile, .gitlab-ci.yml, or github-action.yml) to automatically scan for secrets.